 No matter what time of year you're getting married, roses are a quintessential wedding flower.
-After all, they signify love and romance in nearly every culture and country around the world.
-Perhaps the most ideal reason they serve as a wedding flower is the fact that they come in so many different shades, from reds to pinks and yellows to whites.
-“The soft fragrance and wide color palette of garden roses is ideal for fall weddings, especially in the peach, blush and cream tones," says Weber.
+After all, they signify love and romance in nearly every culture around the world—but perhaps the most ideal reason that roses are a popular fall wedding flower is because they bloom in so many different shades, from reds, purples, and pinks to yellows, oranges, and whites.
+Garden roses are traditionally larger and more petal-dense compared to other rose varieties, like tea roses and spray roses.
+"The soft fragrance and wide color palette of garden roses is ideal for fall weddings, especially in the peach, blush, and cream tones," says Eileen Looby Weber, owner of Lake Forest Flowers in Lake Forest, Illinois.
 “It also closely resembles the ever-popular peony, which is naturally out of season during the fall months."

-This perennial plant has become a popular choice for weddings, because of its natural ability to softly drape everything from bouquets and arches to chandeliers and backdrops.
-“Generally available in upright and hanging, this burgundy and sage green flower adds an organic feel to the trending waterfall bouquet," says Weber.
+This perennial plant has become a popular choice for fall wedding flowers because of its ability to softly cascade and add shape to your arrangements, whether you use it in bouquets and arches, or in hanging installations and centerpieces.
+"This burgundy and sage green flower adds an organic feel to the trending waterfall bouquet," says Weber.